theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 {{< tweet 1241812327151910914 >}}

 My folks were paranoid about ordering food from outside.
 But being a Bangalorean, avoiding street food is impossible for me.
-Once, we ordered some _chats_ while working on our volunteering report at my friend's place, and did not die:
+Once, we ordered some _chāt_ while working on our volunteering report at my friend's place, and did not die:

-{{< figure src="https://blogfiles.ramiyer.me/2021/images/street-food.jpg" alt="My friends and I religiously hogging some chat." caption="My friends and I religiously hogging some chat.
-(We had removed our masks for a little while because we _knew_ it was safe.
-Also, we were at my friend's place, on the terrace.)" >}}
+{{< figure src="https://blogfiles.ramiyer.me/2021/images/street-food.jpg" alt="My friends and I religiously hogging some chāt." caption="My friends and I religiously hogging some chāt.
+(We had removed our masks for a little while because we _knew_ that the terrace of my friend's house was safe.)" >}}

 ## On the sense of smell